AaltoRSE/speech2text/docs/source/user_guide.md

 >**_IMPORTANT:_** If you use speech2text in your research, [remember to acknowledge Triton and the Aalto Science-IT project in your publication](https://scicomp.aalto.fi/triton/acknowledgingtriton/).

-In order to transcribe your speech files into text, apply the following steps (detailed instructions below):
+In order to transcribe your speech files into text, apply the following steps (detailed instructions in the sections below):

 1. Create a Triton cluster account (only done once)

-2. Connect to Triton using the web browser interface
+2. Connect to Triton using web browser

 3. Copy your audio and/or video files to your Triton workspace